 - A student who does not earn an acceptable grade (B or better) on the recital may not continue in the degree program.
 If, however, the members of the Advisory Committee should decide that the recital is unsatisfactory for reasons that could not have been anticipated at the pre-recital hearing, they may enter a grade of "I" (Incomplete) for Music 5397.
 In that event, the student would normally be expected to present another pre-recital hearing before performing the recital a second time, but the grade of Incomplete may not be entered more than once.
 The student will also be considered "on leave" for purposes of residency and financial aid (including assistantships) until the recital has been successfully completed.

 After the qualifying recital and an appropriate number of courses have been completed, each D.M.A. student is expected to set up a meeting with a member of the academic faculty in music history or theory to discuss prospective research topics and activities.
 This meeting should take place in the first semester of the second year of study, no later than November 1.
 The student and the Major Advisor will then invite two additional faculty members to serve on the Advisory Committee based on their ability to evaluate and assist with the proposed research.
 One of these individuals will be a member of the academic faculty, who will become the Co-Major Advisor and assume principal responsibility for advising the dissertation.

-Reading knowledge of at least one foreign language is required for most of the research-oriented degree programs in music, as listed below:
+Reading knowledge of at least one foreign language is required for two of the research-oriented degree programs in music, as listed below:

 |M.A. in Music History||1 language|